Contrast-Security-OSS/docs/content/admin/org_settings/ServerDefaults.md

 ### Protect options
 Protect mode provides monitoring of your servers and applications - identifying and blocking attacks in real time.
 Turning Protect on gives you the option to bot block, which allows Contrast to use simple signaturing to block traffic from scrapers, attack tools and other unwanted automation.

 Protect mode also allows you to output events to Syslog for one or multiple servers.
+Contrast offers syslog message categories according to the [Syslog RFC 3164](https://www.ietf.org/rfc/rfc3164.txt) specification for severity.
 Read the article on [Output to Syslog](user-servers.html#syslog) to learn more about enabling this feature.

 #### Automatic licensing